federicoBarra/consulado_app/README.md

 # consulado_app
-An basic android app to check when a web page has changed.
+An basic hacked hacked android app to check when a <b>certain</b> web page has changed.